Myazusa/Astrolitha/README.md

 - **RAG service:** Provides self-built RAG, Including parsing docx and other files and VDB storage.
 - **Live2D display driven by LLM:** Select any Live2D model to display, And the movements and speech are controlled by LLM.
 - **Integrate TTS, ARS and LLM:** Call LLM through ARS and use ARS to generate speech at the end.
+- **Agent support:** The large model can use function call the appropriate tools to perform corresponding operations according to the requirements given by the user.
 - **Distributed support:** Supports deployment using Kubernetes.

 ## Installation